 Own It

-Taking ownership also entails reigning in their own emotional outbursts and managing outbursts that may happen between employees.
-Emotions run high during crises and the potential for simmering conflicts to become explosions is enormous.
+Taking ownership also entails reigning in their emotional outbursts and managing outbursts that may happen between employees.
+Emotions run high during crises, and the potential for simmering conflicts to become explosions is enormous.
 It is up to leadership to prevent this from happening in the first place and to quickly mitigate the tension when it does.

-Uncertain times call for creative thinking.
-Contact Gavel International to be inspired with solutions that connect and engage your people.
+Contact Gavel International to be inspired by solutions that connect and engage your people.